-Graduates are employed at community colleges/ universities, in business and industry, Department of Defense, government, community nonprofits, educational companies, healthcare, K-12 school districts, or self-employed.
+Graduates are employed at community colleges/ universities, in business and industry, Department of Defense, government (state and local), nonprofit/trade associations, educational companies, healthcare, K-12 school districts, retail/wholesale/distribution, insurance, marketing, manufacturing, travel/hospitality, telecommunications, or self-employed.

 Job titles range from instructional design consultants, content developers, training and learning associates, developers or coordinators, or as corporate training associates, developers, coordinators, director/ manager of training and learning or compliance, instructional systems designers, content developers, to learning and development analysts.